restatedev/documentation/docs/references/errors.md

 * A `sink` field in the format of `service://<service_NAME>/<HANDLER_NAME>`.
 When registering, service and handler should be available already in the registry, meaning they have been previously registered.
 * Additional constraints may apply depending on the sink service type.

-Please look at the [Kafka invocation docs](https://docs.restate.dev/invoke/kafka) for more details on subscriptions and event handlers.
+Please look at the Kafka documentation (for [TypeScript](https://docs.restate.dev/develop/ts/kafka) and [Java](https://docs.restate.dev/develop/java/kafka)) for more details on subscriptions and event handlers.

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="META0010">META0010<a href="#META0010" class="hash-link">&#8203;</a></h2>